Oral Hygiene Instructions

 - Position your brush at a 45-degree angle along the gums.

-- Brush all of the tooth surfaces, outer, inner and chewing surfaces.
+- Brush all of the tooth surfaces, including the outer, inner, and chewing surfaces.

-Keep in mind, tooth brushing is just one part of a comprehensive dental care routine.
-You should also do the following:
+Keep in mind that tooth brushing is just one part of a dental care routine.
+It would help if you also did the following:

 - Eat a balanced, healthy diet and limit snacking.